GoodAI/goodai-ltm/README.md

     prob = model.predict(sentences)
     print(prob)

+## More examples

+Additional example code can be found in the `examples` folder.

+`examples/dump_mem.py` adds text to memory and shows how it is stored.

+`examples/wiki_retrieval.py` stores and queries articles from Wikipedia.

+`examples/rewriting.py` demonstrates query and memory rewriting.

+Each example can be run from the command line, for example:

+    cd goodai-ltm
+    python examples/rewriting.py

 ## Use in GoodAI's AI game

 An early application of GoodAI-LTM is in GoodAI's forthcoming [AI Game](https://www.goodai.com/ai-in-games/).